jakehemmerle/STAT2037/README.md

 **module#/** - weekly modules for University of Cincinnati's STAT2037 class

-**utils/webassign.py** - easily parse the red Webassign data into an array
+**utils/webassign.py** - easily parse the red Webassign data into an Python list

 **stats.py** - contains functions for calculating the following on lists of numbers: